 Job Roles in the Cloud runs for 30 minutes and covers job roles for AWS Cloud environments.
-Big Data Technology Fundamentals, a 90-minute course, addresses Hadoop, MapReduce, HDFS, Pig, and Hive.
-AWS Security Fundamentals is a four-hour course geared toward business and technical users and covers cloud computing basics and AWS security concepts.
+Big Data Technology Fundamentals, a 90-minute course, addresses Hadoop, MapReduce, HDFS, Pig and Hive.
+AWS Security Fundamentals is a four-hour course geared toward business and technical users that covers cloud computing basics and AWS security concepts.
 All three online courses are self-paced.

 AWS Free Tier

 Each AWS component has processing or capacity limits, such as 750 hours per month for instances of Linux and another 750 for Windows in Amazon EC2.
 You need to sign up for an AWS account.
-The company requires that you enter credit card information, but you're not charged for anything unless you exceed those hour limits during the free subscription.
+The company requires that you enter credit card information, but you're not charged for anything unless you exceed those time limits during the free subscription period.

 Coursera offers online courses from universities and organizations around the world.
-The free versions give you access to video lectures and some assignments.
-If you pay for a course, you get access to all content and features, as well as a certificate upon completion.
+Their free versions give you access to video lectures and some assignments.
+If you pay for a course, you get access to all content and features as well as a certificate of completion.

-Searching for AWS in the Coursera course catalog returned 12 hits at press time, including Essential Cloud Infrastructure, Communicating Data Science Results, Cloud Computing Security, and IoT (internet of things) Wireless and Cloud Computing Emerging Technologies.
-But none of these current courses teach you about AWS in detail; you either use AWS as the technology tool for the course or learn about AWS along with competing services.
+Searching for AWS in the Coursera course catalog returned 14 hits at press time, including Essential Cloud Infrastructure, Communicating Data Science Results, Cloud Computing Security, and IoT (internet of things) Wireless and Cloud Computing Emerging Technologies.
+But none of these current courses teach you about AWS in detail.
+Rather, you must either use AWS as the technology tool for the course you're taking or learn about AWS alongside other, competing services.

 Microsoft Virtual Academy (MVA)

-Microsoft has its own cloud service – Azure – so you'll find Azure-related offerings on the Microsoft Virtual Academy.
+Microsoft has its own cloud service – Azure – so you'll find Azure-related offerings in the Microsoft Virtual Academy.
 One thing about cloud services though, they need to work with one another to appeal to cloud administrators.
 The Migrating VMs from Amazon AWS to Microsoft Azure video is about 25 minutes long and covers preparation, exporting and converting.
 Related courses include Preparing for Migration from Amazon AWS to Azure and Exporting and Converting VMs from Amazon AWS.
 Because MVA adds courses regularly, go to the main MVA webpage and search for AWS.

-Udemy offers courses that are so inexpensive that many are nearly free, and the company regularly offers discounts on some of the higher cost courses.
-Then there are some absolutely free, no-charge courses.
+Udemy offers courses that are so inexpensive that many are nearly free, and the company regularly offers discounts on some of its higher-cost courses.
+Others are absolutely free (no-charge) courses.
 For example, AWS learners can take the Cloud Computing with Amazon Web Services course, which encompasses 30 bite-size lectures that take a total of three hours to complete.
 At present, Udemy offers almost 800 free or low-cost AWS-related courses.

-You can find some meaty training opportunities on YouTube.
+You can find meaty training opportunities on YouTube.
 Here are a few of our AWS-flavored favorites:

 - Amazon Web Services channel: This is the same free AWS introductory video and lab combos mentioned previously.

-- Cloud Computing with AWS: This highly rated video by Edureka covers cloud computing fundamentals, cloud deployment, and delivery models, aimed at beginners.
+- Cloud Computing with AWS: This highly rated video by Edureka covers cloud computing fundamentals, cloud deployment and delivery models aimed at beginners.
 The latter part of the video focuses on AWS and use cases.
-At 4 hours, it's longer than most.
+At four hours, it's longer than most.